karataliu/test-infra/kubetest/acsengine/README.md

 --acsengine-apimodel-configs
 ```

-An example of config file
+An example of config file (will be used to fill in the template)
 ```
 tenant_id=
 client_id=